mochi-hpc/mochi-doc/docs/source/installing.rst

 .. code-block:: console

-   spack load -r margo
+   spack load -r mochi-margo

 This will load Margo and its dependencies (Mercury, Argobots, etc.).
-:code:`spack load -r thallium` will load Thallium and its dependencies (Margo, Mercury, Argobots, etc.).
+:code:`spack load -r mochi-thallium` will load Thallium and its dependencies (Margo, Mercury, Argobots, etc.).
 You are now ready to use the Mochi libraries!

 Using the Mochi libraries with pkg-config